curvelogic/eucalypt/docs/index.md

   available to subsequent inputs `eu test1.eu test2.eu test3.eu`
 - accept YAML and JSON files as pure data to be merged in: `eu data.yaml tools.eu`
-- accept YAML or JSON annotated with **eucalypt** to execute: `eu data.yaml`
+- accept YAML or JSON annotated with eucalypt to execute: `eu data.yaml`
 - override the default extensions: `eu yaml@info.txt`
 - automatically use `Eufile` files in the current folder hierarchy

-The fabled user guide will contain more on all these usages.
+See [command line](command-line.md) for more complete documentation.